MonoGame: Shader Compilation on Linux

 $ dotnet restore .

-for NixOS users #
+For NixOS users #

-Nix will complain about the built executable being dynamic.
-There are a few workarounds, but either way, you’ll want to set LD_LIBRARY_PATH.
+Once you build the game though, NixOS will complain about the built executable being dynamic.
+There are a few workarounds, but either way, you’ll likely want to set LD_LIBRARY_PATH.

-A really quick workaround is using pkgs.steam-run:
+A quick workaround is using pkgs.steam-run:

 shell